gabegm/gabriel/content/posts/The-Future-of-Machine-Learning-is-SQL.md

 Now you probably must be thinking, what's wrong with rewriting such models in another language?
 Python is great for prototyping as its quick and easy to get started, so why not use a more robust language for porting to production?
 Let's take a moment to play this scnario out.
 A Data Scientist is tasked with developing a model to predict a business related KPI.
 The Data Scientist completes the project and presents it to the business with success.
 This is where a back-end engineer is tasked with porting this model to deploy on the back-end.
 If the Data Scientist were proficient in writing good clean code, the engineer should be able to quickly reproduce the work done so far and take over from there.

 But this is seldom the case.
-Data Scientists tend to have academic backgrounds, and finding those with good software engineering skills is extremely hard.
+Data Scientists tend to have stronger mathematical backgrounds, and finding those with good software engineering skills is extremely hard.
 Many times such DS models are written in interactive notebooks, having many code cells which are no longer relevant, do not work, were run out of order, or are not able to be reproduced since the engineer did not have the exact dependencies used to run the notebook.

 However, even if this is not the case and the Data Scientist followed good software engineering practices, the back-end engineer tasked with rewriting the model from one language to another, which in itself is never a simple task due to language differences, is rarely the expert in DS & ML and neither is the Data Scientist in Software Engineering.
 This tends to increase the risks for communication breakdowns and the end results not reflecting those of the initial DS model.